-The real screamer was that the CGI P-40s' control surfaces didn't move!
-No flaps, no rudder, anything!
-Possibly the other aircraft too, but there were a number of gratuitous beauty shots of the P-40s that made it painfully obvious.
+In addition, the CGI P-40s' control surfaces didn't move.
+Possibly the other aircraft too, but there were a number of gratuitous beauty shots of the P-40s that made it obvious.

 The Last King of Scotland has Israeli hostages at Entebbe rescued using a Soviet-built An-12 transport plane.
 The actual operation used American C-130s.

-In You Only Live Twice, for an American Gemini rocket launch they used stock footage of a Soviet Soyuz rocket, and for a Soviet Soyuz rocket launch they used stock footage of an American Gemini rocket.
-Whoops.
+In You Only Live Twice, for an American Gemini rocket launch they used stock footage of an Atlas-Agena (probably carrying a weather satellite), and for a Soviet rocket launch they used stock footage of an American Gemini rocket.